Yvidge/yvidge.github.io/_portfolio/Turing Machine.md

 **Info:** Turing machine is an abstract machine that manipulates symbols on a strip depending on current and defined states.
 Turing machine can implement any algorithm!
 [Wikipedia](https://en.wikipedia.org/wiki/Turing_machine#:~:text=A%20Turing%20machine%20is%20a,A%20physical%20Turing%20machine%20model.)
 {: .notice--info}

-I made this project as one of my school's assignments.
-I tried to make it look unique (that's where the idea to make it 3d came from) and a bit retro stylized.
+I made this project as one of my school assignments.
+I tried to make it look unique (i.e. 3D) and a bit retro.

 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/GameDevDeadge.jpg){: .align-center}